Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 How Does Wattage Relate to How Apart Should the Speakers Be?

-The average ratio for the sound performance range is based upon the audio devices’ SPL (sound pressure level) compared to the typical ambient background sound.
+The average ratio for the sound performance range is based on the audio devices’ SPL (sound pressure level) compared to the typical ambient background sound.

 The general rule of thumb is that a 200-watt speaker will cover a 60-foot range.
 I recommend testing with the speaker position to find out where and how far apart they must be for the best performance.